northbynate/tutorials/jupyterlab_tutorial.md

 This will start the jupyterlab server running on a compute node.
 The script will then email you instructions on how to connect to the server once it is up and running.

 # Optional
 Jupyterlab notebooks provide a clean way to separate data analysis workflow into blocks of markdown followed by blocks of code.
 Code blocks are then executed utilizing an engine known as a **kernel**.
 By default jupyterlab comes with the python3 kernel.
-However it is possible add a large number of other kernels permitting notebooks to be written in a wide variety of languages (R, Fortran, Bash, Julia, Spark, ruby, C++, Go, nodeJS, PHP, MATLAB, Wolfram Mathematica, Java, ect...)
+However it is possible to add a large number of other kernels permitting notebooks to be written in a wide variety of languages (R, Fortran, Bash, Julia, Spark, ruby, C++, Go, nodeJS, PHP, MATLAB, Wolfram Mathematica, Java, ect...)
 For a list of available kernels see the [wiki](https://github.com/jupyter/jupyter/wiki/Jupyter-kernels).
-Instructions on installing the R and Bash kernels are included below:
+Instructions on installing the R and BASH kernels are included below:

 ## To make the R kernel available to jupyterlab notebooks:
 Once connected, open a terminal window from within jupyterlab (file->new->terminal) and enter the following commands **one line at a time**.